Ruvén Afanador: Sombra

 His second book, Sombra, released in June 2004, is of classical dancers.
 The models in Sombra wore body makeup to appear sun-weathered.
 Afanador's future partner, Edward Bess, appears in the book as a "faun-like creature".

 Mil besos

 Mil besos (2009) was conceived to celebrate women.
-The monograph features gypsy women of flamenco, photographed over two and a half years in Andalusia.
+The monograph features flamenco dancers, photographed over two and a half years in Andalusia.

 Ángel gitano

 Ángel gitano: The Men of Flamenco is of male flamenco dancers photographed against stark white backgrounds.
-The subjects were men of all types, variously styled with oversized mustaches, flowing dresses, thick black eye makeup, and or simply nude.
+The subjects were men of all types, variously styled with oversized mustaches, flowing dresses, thick black eye makeup, or simply nude.
 The images were captured in the Andalusia region of southern Spain.
 A documentary titled Ángeles gitanos was created as a making-of for the book.

 Hijas del agua

 Hijas del agua (2018) was created in collaboration with artist Ana González.
 To make portraits of women, men, and children from Colombia's indigenous communities, including the Wayuu, Guna-Dule, Misak, and Arhuaco peoples, the artists traveled through mountains and jungle, and González embroidered flowers onto Afanador's photographs, printed on various materials.